VIPER-05/portfolio_website/README.md

  Here's how you can navigate through the sections:
 - **Home Page:** Read a brief introduction to get to know me.
 - **Portfolio:** Browse through my projects, click on each to learn more.
-- **Resume:** Download my resume for a detailed overview of my qualifications in the field of Computer Science Engineering and Software Development.
+- **Resume:** Download my resume for a detailed overview of my qualifications in the field of Computer Science Engineering and Software Development .
 - **Contact:** Use the contact form to reach out to me, or connect through social media.

 This website was built using the following technologies: